carpentries-incubator/pangenomics/_episodes/04-manual-pangenomes.md

 ~~~
 {: .output}

-Now that we have all the sequences of all of our genomes in a BLAST database we can align each of the sequences (queries) to the aal of other ones  (subjects) using `blastp`.
+Now that we have all the sequences of all of our genomes in a BLAST database we can align each of the sequences (queries) to all of other ones  (subjects) using `blastp`.
 ~~~
 $ blastp -query mini-genomes.faa -db database/mini-genomes -outfmt "6" > output_blast/mini-genomes.blast
 ~~~
 {: .language-bash}
-Here we asked `blastp` to align the queries to the database and give the result in the format "6", which is a tab separated file with the following fields:
+Here we asked `blastp` to align the queries to the database and give the result in the format "6", which is a tab separated file with the following fields in order:

 | Field | Meaning |
 | ----- | ------- |